DAOD 5044-4, Family Violence

 Commitments

-3.3 The CAF has a number of programs to promote the health and well-being of families of CAF members, foster community cohesion, assist in the prevention of family breakdown, help families in distress and break the cycle of family violence.
+3.5 The CAF has programs to promote the health and well-being of families of CAF members, foster community cohesion, assist in the prevention of family breakdown, help families in distress and break the cycle of family violence.
 To address family violence within the families of CAF members, the CAF is committed to:

-1. preventing family violence through education and an understanding of the issues relating to family violence;
+1. preventing family violence through education and an understanding of the challenges relating to family violence;

 4. Operating Principles